 It’s time to test your site

-In a recent ad campaign we ran, 80% of users that saw our ad were on a mobile device.
-And 90% of the response we got from that ad came from mobile users.
+In a recent ad campaign that we ran, 80% of users who saw our ad were on a mobile device.
+And 90% of the responses we got from that ad came from mobile users.
 Do not ignore a significant amount of potential customers by ignoring mobile readiness.